FurtherAI/Strassen_CUDA/README.md

 It does not optimize memory so there are probably significantly more memory efficient implementations.
 This one utilizes about 3 times the sum of memory used for the two input matrices and the output matrix.

+NOTE: it doesn't utilize tensor cores or lower precision operations so there's a lot of opportunity for improved speed there.

 # Compiling and Running It
 ```bash
 nvcc -o mm strassen.cu